North America leaders pledge cooperation on semiconductors, drugs | Politics

 The United States, Mexico and Canada will take steps to promote the North American semiconductor industry, enhance cooperation to root out lethal drugs, and improve legal pathways for migrants, the White House said on Tuesday.
 In a statement issued to coincide with a North American leaders summit in Mexico City, the White House said the three countries would in early 2023 organize a semiconductor forum to increase investment in the strategic hi-tech industry.

-The United States, Mexico and Canada will take steps to promote the North American semiconductor industry, enhance cooperation to root out lethal drugs, and improve legal pathways for migrants, the White House said on Tuesday.

-The industry has long been dominated by Asia, and disruptions during the COVID-19 pandemic caused havoc among North American supply chains.
 U.S. President Joe Biden, his Mexican counterpart Andres Manuel Lopez Obrador and Canada's Prime Minister Justin Trudeau have vowed to deepen regional economic integration as they gear up for a trilateral meeting on Tuesday.
+The three leaders will meet on Tuesday for a trilateral summit at the National Palace in Mexico City before issuing public statements.
+Biden and Trudeau will hold a bilateral meeting earlier the day.

+on Monday where the two leaders discussed stronger economic ties, fighting the illegal drug trade, and approaches to curbing illegal migration at a meeting in Mexico City, the White House said.
 The White House said the three were committed to reducing methane emissions from solid waste and wastewater by at least 15% by 2030 from 2020 levels.
 They would also create a virtual platform to give migrants streamlined access to legal pathways.
-"This will give potential migrants the information they need to come to Mexico, the United States, and Canada lawfully – making them less likely to rely on smugglers," it said.

-Turning to efforts to crack down on drug smuggling, the White House said that under the North American Drug Dialogue (NADD) the three allies would adopt an "updated strategic framework" to address threats posed by banned narcotics.
-This would include greater information-sharing on chemicals used to make drugs including fentanyl, a synthetic opioid that has been blamed for thousands of U.S. overdose deaths.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)